Discrete equational theories: Birkhoff subcategories

-\begin{defi} { \em We say that a morphism $f:A\to B$ in $\cv_0$ is a $\mu$-\textit{pure epimorphism} if it is projective w.r.t. $\mu$-generated objects.
+\begin{defi} { \em We say that a morphism $f:A\to B$ in $\cv_0$ is a $\mu$-\textit{pure epimorphism} if it is projective with respect to $\mu$-generated objects.
 Explicitly, for every $\mu$-generated object $X$, all morphisms $X\to B$ factor through $f$. } \end{defi}

 \begin{rem} { \em (1) For $\mu=\lambda$, this concept was introduced in \cite{AR1}.

 (2) Every $\mu$-pure epimorphism $f:A\to B$ is an epimorphism.
 Indeed, assume that $uf=vf$ for $u,v:B\to C$.
 Consider a $\mu$-generated object $X$ and $g:X\to B$.
 Since $g$ factors through $f$, we have $ug=vg$.
 Thus $u=v$.